deciare/firefox-css/README.md

 On macOS, enables a vibrancy effect on the tab toolbar, navigation bar, and bookmarks toolbar.

-Works with Firefox 120.
-Broken as of Firefox 121; vibrancy was intentionally removed by developers (https://bugzilla.mozilla.org/show_bug.cgi?id=1861954).
+Working as of Firefox 121.

 ## tabCloseButtonOnLeft.css